Morwell: Transport

+Industry

+Morwell is known for its role as a major energy production centre for Victoria as the centre of a major coal mining and fossil-fuel power generation industry, such as Hazelwood Power Station, Energy Brix Power Station, Yallourn Power Station, Loy Yang Power Station and the coal mines feeding them.

 Sport

 Australian rules football is popular in Morwell.
 There are two senior clubs in the city: the Morwell Football Club (est 1905) based at the Morwell Recreation Reserve, compete in the Gippsland Football League, while the Morwell East Football Club (est 1973), based at the Morwell East Football Ground compete in the Mid Gippsland Football League.
 The Morwell Football Ground is home to the Gippsland Power (est 1993) which compete in the TAC Cup and has hosted Australian Football League pre-season matches in 2005 and 2010.

 Cricket is also popular with two senior cricket clubs, Morwell and Latrobe, the latter of which Peter Siddle played for in his younger days.

 Soccer has a long history in Morwell.
 The Morwell Falcons were formed in 1961, were crowned State Champions in 1984 and 1989 and Dockerty Cup champions in 1994.
 They were eventually promoted to the National Soccer League in 1992, the top league in Australia at the time.

 The club is now known as Falcons 2000 and plays in the Latrobe Valley Soccer League, the eighth level of soccer in Victoria, and the ninth nationally.
 The club's home ground is Latrobe City Stadium.

 Fortuna 60 and Morwell Pegasus both compete in the Latrobe Valley Soccer League, their home grounds being Crinigan Road South Reserve and Ronald Reserve respectively.
 From 2025 onwards, Fortuna 60 will compete in the Victorian State League, where they have been added to the Men's State League 5 South.
 The club's LVSL Men's 2nd Division, women's and junior teams will still play in the LVSL.

+Morwell was also a long-time hub of indoor soccer and Futsal with the Morwell Leisure Centre - then known as the Morwell Indoor Sports Centre – hosting the Victorian State Indoor Soccer Championships in 1986.

 The Morwell Cougars Baseball Club usually forms teams in three senior grades and all junior grades of the Latrobe Valley League.
 Their diamonds in Toners Lane are the only dedicated diamonds in the League.

 American football is played at Maryvale Recreation Reserve.
 This is also the home of the local club Gippsland Gladiators which has been based there since 2010, competing in Division 2, of the Gridiron Victoria league.

 There is also a 25-metre indoor swimming pool, used by the local swimming club for competitive swimming.

 Golfers play at the course of the Morwell Golf Club on Fairway Drive.